ANGONYX TESTACEA (Walker, 1856) -- Northern dark-green hawkmoth

 Wingspan: 54--64mm.
 Forewing upperside variable in green ground colour intensity; pale band running from posterior edge of translucent discal spot to inner margin of wing variable in colour, from buff to slate grey.
 Hindwing upperside brown with a paler orange median band.

 In the male genitalia, harpe curved broad and parallel-sided basally, abruptly tapering beyond middle to a rounded apex, with teeth along ventral edge.
-Aedeagus with left and right lobes of apical process spreading approximately at right angles, left lobe basally narrow and elbowed, ending in a patch of spines; right lobe short and broad, also with a patch of teeth apically.
+Phallus with left and right lobes of apical process spreading approximately at right angles, left lobe basally narrow and elbowed, ending in a patch of spines; right lobe short and broad, also with a patch of teeth apically.

 Female Angonyx testacea at light, Jiucai Ling, Guizhou, China.
 Photo: © Viktor Sinjaev.